MichaelSchloesser/WeaklySeparatedCollections.jl/docs/src/usage.md

 check[21] # = label
 ```

-Finally to get an overview we can calculate all WSC's of a given type and connect those who arise from each other by mutation.
+Finally to get an overview we can calculate all WSC's of a given type and connect those who arise from each other by mutation by an edge.
 The resulting Graph is also called the generalized associahedron.

 ```@docs